hphelion/documentation/cloudos/prepare.glossary.md

 manages all other nodes.
 It assigns IP addresses to the nodes; PXE boots the nodes; configures the nodes; and provides the nodes the necessary software for their roles.

 ###Administration Dashboard### {#Administration-Dashboard}
-:    The HP Cloud OS Administration Dashboard enables administrators to manage their cloud infrastructure.
+:    The HP Helion Cloud OS Administration Dashboard enables administrators to manage their cloud infrastructure.
 Tasks include launching instances, uploading images, creating resource pools, and using designer tools to create topologies.
 See also [Operational Dashboard](#Operational-Dashboard), which is used for the initial cloud installation, setup, configuration, and creation, before starting the Administration Dashboard.